The 5 essential components of a home recording studio

 Do you agree with these recommendations?
 Did Graham miss any essentials?

 How do you create your home recordings?
 What’s your go-to piece of gear?

 Everything mentioned above is all of your basic home recording studio start-up equipment.
 Of course there are more things you’d want to get eventually.
 But here we’ve covered most of the basics.

 A few other things he didn’t mention: A solid midi interface and a studio desk if you can afford one.

 6. Studio panels and foam.

 Having something to damper down the acoustics are essential in my opinion.
+It isn’t per se home recording studio equipment, but still something you should consider having.
 Prices for these have come down over the years.
 Additionally, they are very home studio friendly!
 Put a few of these up on the wall and ceiling.
 You’ll notice the difference.
 Take my advice.
 You don’t want to have acoustics bouncing all over the place when you’re tracking songs.
 It’ll take a whole lot of work to clean that stuff up later.

-To wrap things up, I wanted to follow up on the need for certain brands.
-Since there is so much out there to choose from regarding things like your computer, your sound interface, your midi interface, and you digital audio workstation.
+To wrap things up, I wanted to follow up on the need for certain brands of home recording studio equipment.
+Since there is so much out there to choose from regarding things like your computer, your sound interface, your midi interface, and your digital audio workstation.